osrsbox/osrsbox.github.io/_posts/2018-08-18-writing-runelite-plugins-part-3-config.md

 It is prudent to discuss how each entry is used in the RuneLite configuration menu.
 The following items are all useful for configuration of menu items:

 - `position`: Where the configuration menu item will appear.
-This is an integer value which starts form number 1 (not 0!).
+This is an integer value which starts from number 1 (not 0!).
 You can use this value to control what order menu items appear in the RuneLite configuration menu.
 - `keyName`: This value is used to refer to the configuration value when writing a plugin, so it is useful to specify a short and descriptive name.
 For example, the Agility plugin has `showLapCount` to toggle whether to display the number of laps done, and `highlightMarks` to toggle whether to highlight Marks of grace on the client.
 - `name`: A short, but descriptive, name that summarizes the configuration item purpose.
 The configuration menu is not very wide, so long names do not work well here.
 Using the same examples as above, _Show Lap count_ and _Highlight Marks of Grace_ are the name values for the `keyName`s specified above.
 - `description`: This value is displayed when hovering a mouse over the menu item.
 This value should be long and descriptive (but not too long!), providing additional information about a specific configuration.